Ryan Routh: Pre-trial

-The eyewitness, Tommy McGee, identifying Routh as the suspect of the assassination attempt.
+Tommy McGee identifying Routh as the suspect of the assassination attempt.

-On September 23, the Department of Justice publicized the first page of a 12-page note written by Routh several months prior to his arrest in which he described an "assassination attempt" and offered a bounty for the killing of Trump.
-In the letter, Routh offered $150,000 to "whomever can complete the job."
-Authorities believe that this letter may have been an indication of Routh's foreshadowing of his later actions as well as his acknowledgment of failure in carrying out the plot.
+On September 23, 2024, the Department of Justice publicized the first page of a 12-page note written by Routh months prior to the incident in which he described an "assassination attempt" and offered a bounty for the killing of Trump.
+In the letter, Routh offered $150,000 to "whomever can complete the job".